A logo of the Snapdragon 8 Gen 3 for the article "Snapdragon 8 Gen 3: Features and Performance Review"

 The score from 3DMark Wildlife Performance test that assessed graphics performance in Vulkan was 17276 at 103 frames per second.
 This is a noteworthy graphics performance score.
 It is 53.28 percent higher than the 10008 score of the A17 Pro at 59 frames per second and 43.08 higher than the 11068 score of Dimensity 9300 at 66 frames per second.

-It also outperformed other flagship chips like the Google Tensor G3, which powers the Google Pixel 8 and Pixel 8 Pro, and Samsung Exynos 2400, which powers international versions of the Samsung Galaxy S24 series, based on the GPU scores in AnTuTu 10.
+It also outperformed other flagship chips like the Tensor G3, which powers the Pixel 8 and Pixel 8 Pro, the Tensor G4, which powers the Pixel 9 and 9 Pro, and Samsung Exynos 2400, which powers international versions of the Samsung Galaxy S24 series, based on the GPU scores in AnTuTu 10.
 Tensor G3 scored 82.35 percent lower at 376816 while Samsung Exynos 2400 scored 22.32 percent lower at 722765.

 3. Artificial Intelligence Acceleration